fusiongyro/lbac/tutor10.md

      <factor> ::= <var> | <number> | ( <expression> )

-This version of the BNF is  also  a bit different than we've used before ... yet another "variation on the theme of an expression."
+This version of the BNF is  also  a bit different than we've used before… yet another "variation on the theme of an expression."
 This particular version  has  what  I  consider  to  be  the best treatment  of  the  unary minus.
 As you'll see later, it lets us handle   negative  constant  values  efficiently.
 It's   worth mentioning  here  that  we  have  often  seen  the advantages  of "tweaking"  the  BNF  as we go, to help make the language easy to parse.
-What  you're looking at here is a bit different:  we've tweaked  the  BNF  to make the CODE  GENERATION  more  efficient!
+What  you're looking at here is a bit different:  we've tweaked  the  BNF  to make the _code  generation_  more  efficient!
 That's a first for this series.

 Anyhow, the following code implements the BNF:

     {---------------------------------------------------------------}
     { Parse and Translate a Math Factor }